MicrosoftDocs/cpp-docs/docs/cpp/destructors-cpp.md

 A class needs a destructor if it acquires a resource, and to manage the resource safely it probably has to implement a copy constructor and a copy assignment.

-If these special functions are not defined by the user, they are implicitly defined by the compiler.
+If these special functions aren't defined by the user, they're implicitly defined by the compiler.
 The implicitly generated constructors and assignment operators perform shallow, memberwise copy, which is almost certainly wrong if an object is managing a resource.

 In the next example, the implicitly generated copy constructor will make the pointers `str1.text` and `str2.text` refer to the same memory, and when we return from `copy_strings()`, that memory will be deleted twice, which is undefined behavior: